soufiane-ezzemany/DevOps-IMT-FIL/README.md

     * `redis` and `db` use the `exec` probe to run the `healthchecks/{redis.sh,postgres}.sh` scripts.
         - TIP: You have to think about the type of volumes to use in this case
-2. Use a `ConfigMap` to pass environment variables to your pods 2.1 create the `ConfigMap` with a mnually created manifest 2.2 use `Kustomize` to generate the `ConfigMap`
+2. Use a `ConfigMap` to pass environment variables to your pods
+    1. create the `ConfigMap` with a manually created manifest
+    2. use `Kustomize` to generate the `ConfigMap`
 3. Use an `HorizontalPodAutoscaler` to automatically scale the number of replicas for `vote`

 <!-- -->